Shakespeare’s Sacred Places

 About the session: In Shakespeare’s plays, and particularly his late plays, forgiveness and reconciliation often occur via the transit through particular realms, whether pastoral, ‘green worlds’ which regenerate human communities or sacred spaces such as chapels and temples where the co-mingling of mortals and divinities is dimly felt.
 In reflecting upon some of these places, we will also explore how Shakespeare approaches the ‘practices’ that emanate from them – a peculiar, intriguing and salutary blend of wisdom, poetry and theurgy.

 For those who cannot attend live, there will be a recording available after the session has taken place.
 Simply book a ticket via the button below, and the recording link will be sent with the joining instructions.

 BOOKING: Please note we are now using WorldPay for most of our transactions.
 Please be reassured that if you have a WorldPay receipt, we have received your payment.
 Therefore, your WorldPay receipt is confirmation of your registration.
+By registering for any of our courses/events, you agree to our terms and conditions.
 We will send you the Zoom link 24 hours prior to the start of the event.
 Please check your spam folder.
-Any queries, please contact us:email@example.com
+Any queries, please contact us:firstname.lastname@example.org

 Valentin Gerlier, is Research Associate at the Margaret Beaufort Institute of Theology, Cambridge and a tutor for the Temenos Academy.
 He teaches Shakespeare at the Institute of Continuing Education, University of Cambridge.
 His book Shakespeare and the Grace of Words (Routledge) is Forthcoming in 2022.